tsmdt/whisply/README.md

 ## Usage
 ```
-python whisply_cli.py
+>>> python whisply_cli.py
 Usage: whisply_cli.py [OPTIONS]

-  WHISPLY processes audio files for transcription, optionally enabling speaker
+  WHISPLY processes audio and video files for transcription, optionally enabling
-  diarization and generating SRT subtitles or saving transcriptions in .txt
+  speaker diarization and generating .srt subtitles or saving transcriptions in
-  format.
+  .txt format.
 Default output is a .json file for each input file that saves
   timestamps and transcripts.

 Options: